Carveto Logo

 Read our guide: What is a Car Write-Off?

 No. Due to GDPR rules, the DVLA does not release private keeper details such as names or addresses.
-Disclosure is only allowed in limited cases, for example, to police, insurers, or legal parties with justifiable cause.
+Disclosure is usually allowed in limited cases, for example, to police, insurers, or legal parties with justifiable cause.

 Run a Free DVLA Vehicle Owner Check.

-SORN stands for Statutory Off-Road Notification.
 The DVLA declares that a vehicle isn’t being used on public roads.
 SORNed cars are exempt from tax and MOT but must remain off-road.
 CarVeto reports display this status to ensure legal readiness.